 What is a divorce decree?

 A divorce decree is a final document that the judge signs granting a divorce.
-A divorce decree will contain all the agreements of the parties and orders of the court with respect to all issues in the case, including child custody and possession, child support, alimony and division of the community estate.
+A divorce decree will contain all the parties' agreements and orders of the Court concerning all issues in the case, including child custody and possession, child support, alimony, and division of the community estate.

 What is an Agreed Final Decree of Divorce in Texas?

-An Agreed Final Decree of Divorce is the document that Judge signs ending the divorce and approving the agreements that you and your spouse have made regarding all of the specifics of your divorce.
+An Agreed Final Decree of Divorce is the document that Judge signs ending the Divorce and approving the agreements you and your spouse have made regarding all of the specifics of your Divorce.

 A divorce decree does not have to be an agreed final divorce decree.
 It could be just a final divorce decree.
-However, when a decree is agreed upon it is customary to add the word “Agree” in front to indicate to the court that an agreement was reached.
+However, when order is decided upon, it is customary to add the word "Agree" in front to indicate to the Court that an agreement was reached.

 What is the basic divorce process?

-Consultation - A good first step in a divorce case or family law is to schedule and have a consultation with a family law attorney.
+Consultation - An excellent first step in a divorce case or family law is scheduling and consulting with a family law attorney.

 Filing for Divorce - The next step in the divorce process involves opening a file, drafting the initial paperwork.

 Service - Once the Original Petition for Divorce has been filed with the Court, the other spouse must be made aware of the divorce action and be brought under the power of the Court.
-This can be done by either formal or informal service.
+Either formal or informal service can do this.

 Negotiation and Mediation - The parties may agree upon Temporary Orders.

-Temporary Orders hearing - A hearing on Temporary Order are usually held after an unsuccessful mediation.
-This hearing is the formal way of settling the same sort of issues discussed in mediation.
-However, where mediation requires the parties to agree in order to resolve the issues.
-In a Temporary Orders Hearing the Judge makes the decision based upon the testimony of the parties any evidence or witness testimony presented.
+Temporary Orders hearing - A hearing on Temporary Order is usually held after an unsuccessful mediation.
+This hearing is the formal way of settling the issues discussed in mediation.
+However, where mediation requires the parties to agree to resolve the problems.
+In a Temporary Orders Hearing, the Judge makes the decision based upon the testimony of the parties any evidence or witness testimony presented.

 Discovery -This may include: (1) exchanging an Inventory and Appraisement (a list of assets and debts); (2) Interrogatories (a list of written questions); (3) Request for Disclosure (a written request for basic information about a case and a list of witnesses); (4) Request for Production of Documents (a written request for documents); (5) Request for Admissions (a written list of statements one spouse is asking the other to admit or deny); and (6) Depositions (questions asked and answered under oath).

-Trial – Sometimes a husband and wife are so far apart in what they want that is not possible to reach an informal settlement agreement or to settle in mediation.
-In this case, just as with the Temporary Orders Hearing is necessary to present their case to the judge.
+Trial – Sometimes, a husband and wife are so far apart in what they want that it is impossible to reach an informal settlement agreement or settle in mediation.
+Just as with the Temporary Orders Hearing, it is necessary to present their case to the Judge.

 What Happens at the Trial?

 A trial is a final court hearing.
 All issues must be presented to a judge.
-If there are issues that are agreed upon you can let the court know what the agreement is.
-If there are issues that are contested those issues must be presented to a judge or jury that will make the final decision.
+If there are issues that are agreed upon, you can let the Court know what the agreement is.
+If there are contested issues, those issues must be presented to a judge or jury that will make the final decision.

-The issues are presented through the testimony of the parties, presenting evidence, and witnesses.
-If you are having a trial before a judge the judge will decide both child and property issues.
-If the case is before a jury only certain issues will be decided by the jury (the character of the property, whether or not there is a common law marriage, and custody of children) the remaining issues will be heard by a judge.
+The issues are presented through the parties' testimony, presenting evidence, and witnesses.
+If you have a trial before a judge, the Judge will decide both child and property issues.
+If the case is before a jury, the jury will determine only specific matters (the character of the property, whether or not there is a common-law marriage, and custody of children).
+A judge will hear the remaining issues.

 If you want to know more about what you can do, CLICK the button below to get your FREE E-book: "16 Steps to Help You Plan & Prepare for Your Texas Divorce"